InstaWP/wordpress-string-locator/docs/readme.txt

 == Changelog ==

+= [TBD] =
+* Fixed the option to restore previous search.
+* Changed capability checks, now works on hosts that maintain updates for their users.

 = 2.4.1 =
 * Fixed case-sensitive class call, apparently not all PHP versions are equal in how this is treated.